 - ½ medium red onion small dice (about 1 cup)

-- ½ cup pitted kalamata olives chopped
+- ⅓ cup capers rinsed, or pitted chopped kalamata olives

 - 6.5 ounces marinated artichoke hearts jarred or canned (quartered)